rcarubbi/ReactBlocklyEditor/README.md

   export default OutputComponents;
   ```

-  so finally, this is the file structure expected for a Block Set:
+  At this point you should have a file structure like this for your Block Set:

  ```
  📦blockSetName